-System controller 44 can be connected to the Internet, as shown in Figure 2, enabling a large-scale system for real-time monitoring and control of any parking lot 10 from anywhere in the world.
-This can be achieved through a client-server architecture that combines software running on a remote computer, Internet-based communications, and server software running on system controller 44.
+System controller 44 can be connected to the Internet, as shown in FIG. 2, enabling a large-scale system for real-time monitoring and control of any parking lot 10 from anywhere in the world.
+This can be achieved through a client-server 25 architecture that combines software running on a remote computer, Internet-based communications, and server software running on system controller 44.
 In the following discussion, the term "server" refers to server software running on system controller 44.
 This remote monitoring system can be used for the following purposes:

-- Remote monitoring of parking spaces 15 for security and enforcement. - To improve the accuracy of the automatic detection through human intervention. - As an input to the automatic detection algorithm, to refine the computer vision models by correcting errors and providing new labeled data. - To identify system faults such as broken cameras 50, 62 and take corrective action. - In one embodiment of this system, system controller 44 keeps a copy of a thumbnail image from each camera 50 on the site.
-When any of the following three actions are triggered, system controller 44 requests an image from the associated camera unit 16 and places it into a server-side cache located on the system controller 44: - a) The camera module 16 notifies the system controller 44 that an entry/exit was detected by sending a Visit Event. - b) The camera module 16 notifies the server that camera module 16 image has changed by sending a Change Detected Event. - c) The system controller 44 cached copy of the thumbnail is greater than 10 minutes old. - The parking lot manager interfaces with the system through a web browser, opened to a web page that is served up by system controller 44 using a combination of HTML and JavaScript.
-An example of the web page user interface is shown in Figure 7.
+Remote monitoring of parking spaces 15 for security and enforcement

+To improve the accuracy of the automatic detection through human intervention

+As an input to the automatic detection algorithm, to refine the computer vision models by correcting errors and providing new labeled data 16

+- a) The camera module 16 notifies the system controller 44 that an entry/exit was detected by sending a Visit Event - b) The camera module 16 notifies the server that camera module 16 image has changed by sending a Change Detected Event - c) The system controller 44 cached copy of the thumbnail is greater than 10 minutes old

+The parking lot manager interfaces with the system through a web browser, opened to a web page that is served up by system controller 44 using a combination of HTML and JavaScript.
+An example of the web page user interface is shown in FIG. 7.
 In this overview monitoring system, the parking lot manager selects one or more zones that s/he wishes to monitor.
 A zone is a group of bays 15, usually an entire level of parking spaces.